-The official academic record, including active programs of study (degree plans), of all students enrolled at UTHSC is maintained in the Office of the Registrar.
+The official academic record of all students enrolled at UTHSC is maintained in the Office of the Registrar.
 Request by a student to review his/her academic record should be directed to the Registrar.
 Transcripts of the permanent academic record are made and released only upon written authorization of the student.
 Each student can obtain up to 10 transcripts from the Registrar's office at no charge; each additional transcript will cost \$5.00.
 Alternatively, students can order transcripts through the National Clearinghouse - see details on the Registrar's web site for details.
 No official transcripts or diplomas will be provided for a student who has any outstanding obligations to the university.